Local Government & Social Housing

-- Acting for a billing authority in relation to whether rateable occupation had been established so as to enable a ratepayer avail itself of the release for unoccupied property.
+- Acting for a billing authority in relation to whether rateable occupation had been established so as to enable a ratepayer to avail itself of the relief for unoccupied property.

 - Advising an educational institution whether it was liable for council tax on a newly constructed hall of residence;

 - Appearing in the High Court in insolvency proceedings where the issue was whether the original liability order had been correctly made.